descope/terraform-provider-descope/docs/resources/project.md

 - `salesforce` (Attributes List) Salesforce is a leading cloud-based Customer Relationship Management (CRM) platform that helps businesses streamline their sales, service, and marketing operations. (see [below for nested schema](#nestedatt--connectors--salesforce))
 - `segment` (Attributes List) Segment, an analytics product that allows you to collects events from web and mobile apps, unify those and use those to better understand your customers needs. (see [below for nested schema](#nestedatt--connectors--segment))
 - `sendgrid` (Attributes List) (see [below for nested schema](#nestedatt--connectors--sendgrid))
+- `smartling` (Attributes List) Localize the language of your login and user journey screens with the Smartling connector. (see [below for nested schema](#nestedatt--connectors--smartling))
 - `smtp` (Attributes List) (see [below for nested schema](#nestedatt--connectors--smtp))
 - `sumologic` (Attributes List) Sumo Logic, fast troubleshooting and investigation with AI/ML-powered log analytics (see [below for nested schema](#nestedatt--connectors--sumologic))
 - `telesign` (Attributes List) Telesign Phone number intelligence API provides risk score for phone numbers. (see [below for nested schema](#nestedatt--connectors--telesign))
 - `traceable` (Attributes List) API security for a cloud-first, API-driven world. (see [below for nested schema](#nestedatt--connectors--traceable))
 - `twilio_core` (Attributes List) (see [below for nested schema](#nestedatt--connectors--twilio_core))
 - `twilio_verify` (Attributes List) (see [below for nested schema](#nestedatt--connectors--twilio_verify))
-- `veriff` (Attributes List) AI-powered identity verification solution for identity fraud prevention, Know Your Customer compliance, and fast conversions of valuable customers. (see [below for nested schema](#nestedatt--connectors--veriff))

 <a id="nestedatt--connectors--abuseipdb"></a>
 ### Nested Schema for `connectors.abuseipdb`